 - Persian Gulf 8-2-1990 to Present

 It is a popular notion that low-income Veterans pension benefits are not available to persons with net worth in excess of a certain amount.
-The truth is that there is not set amount of net worth that a veteran cannot exceed.
+The truth is that there is not a set amount of net worth that a Veteran cannot exceed.
 Eligibility based on net worth depends on several factors.

 - income from all sources